AdobeDocs/developers-animatesdk-docs/Element_object/elemen27.md

 #### Description

-Property; a float value that specifies the *y* value of the selected element’s registration point.
+Property; a float value that specifies the *y* value of the selected elementâ€™s registration point.

 #### Example